Table of Contents

 Poor oral hygiene is the most common cause of bad breath.

-Harmful acids and bacteria are the collection of old food and liquid particles in your mouth.
+Harmful acids and bacteria are the result of the collection of old food and liquid particles in your mouth.
 This accumulation of trapped bacteria releases foul-smelling gases.

-You may also experience an unpleasant taste in your mouth, contributing to bad breath.
+You may also experience an unpleasant taste in your mouth, which can contribute to bad breath.

 Swollen gums or face